SystemCraftsman/debezium-demo/README.md

 * `oc` or `kubectl`
 * `helm`

-Login to a Kubernetes or OpenShift cluster and create a new namespace/project
+Login to a Kubernetes or OpenShift cluster and create a new namespace/project.

 Let's say we create a namespace called `debezium-demo` by running the following command on OpenShift:

 `oc new-project debezium-demo`

-### Install demo application 'The Neverending Blog'
+### Install demo application 'The NeverEnding Blog'

 Clone the repository: